ChainSafe/gossamer/docs/docs/design/grid-tracker.md

   - **example 2.** we've marked a candidate as backed, so we should query every validator we can send (given the grid topology) and insert in the pending manifests a `Full Manifest`, meaning that we will send them this message, as well query all the validators who have sent to us manifests for that hash (if any) and for them insert an `Acknowledgement Manifest`.
 - **pending statements**: is essentially a message queue that tracks which validator statements need to be sent to which validators.
 It maps a target validator, who needs to receive the information to a set o tuples containing the originator, who created the statement, and the statement (either Seconded or Valid).

+##### What is a manifest?

+Manifest is a kind of message that can be sent/received by validators.
+Currently there is two types of manifests `BackedCandidateManifest` or `Full Manifest`, and `BackedCandidateAcknowledgement` or `Acknowledgement Manifest`.

+- `Full Manifest`: is a message that advertise a description of a backed candidate and stored statements.
+This message is send whenever a validator observers a candidate as backed.

+- `Acknowledgement Manifest`: acknowledge that a backed candidate is fully known, is sent in response of a `Full Manifest` message.

 The Grid Tracker relies on [`StatementFilter`](https://github.com/paritytech/polkadot-sdk/blob/c29e72a8628835e34deb6aa7db9a78a2e4eabcee/polkadot/node/network/protocol/src/lib.rs#L630) which is a struct that holds in a bitfield what CandidateStatement (Seconded or Valid) a validator index produced in a group.
 It is used under the Mutual Knowledge where we can easily. check if a remote peer has the same statements that our node has, and in a case one or more is missing we can provide it.

 We can split the Grid Tracker Behaviours in 4 parts: